Balkline: Modern forms

 For the most part, the differences between one balkline game to another is defined by two measures: the distance of the balklines from the cushions, and the number of points that are allowed in each balk space before at least one ball must leave the region.
-Generally, balkline games are given numerical names indicating both of these characteristics; the first number indicates the distance in either inches or centimeters (depending on the units used) and the second, after a dot, indicates the count restriction in balk spaces, which is usually either one or two.
+Generally, balkline games are given numerical names indicating both of these characteristics; the first number indicates the distance in either inches or centimeters and the second, after a dot, indicates the count restriction in balk spaces, which is usually either one or two.
 For example, the name of 18.2 balkline, one of the more prominent balkline games of U.S. origin, indicates that balklines are drawn 18 in from each rail, and only two counts are allowed in a balk space before a ball must leave.
 By contrast, in 71.2 balkline, of French origin, lines are drawn 71 cm from each rail, also with a two count restriction for balk spaces.